 In order to deal with flakes you have to be detached.
 You have to understand (or at least act like you understand) that there are many more dates and friends out there, and you don’t have to put up with disrespectful, flaky behavior from anybody.

-The natural response many people have with flakes is to try to reason with the person, call them out, or complain, at the moment of flaking.
-I suggest doing neither.
-I’ve never seen flakes successfully convinced to reconsider their decision.
-If they’re cancelling at the last minute, they aren’t on their way to meet you, I promise.
+The natural response many people have with flakes is to try to reason with the person, call them out, or complain.
+I suggest doing none of these.
+I’ve never seen flakes successfully convinced to reconsider their decision like this.
+If they’re cancelling at the last minute, or not responding to your messages, they aren’t on their way to meet you, I promise.

-So the answer is to freeze them out, kind of like a temporary ghosting, which may become permanent if needed.
+So the answer is to briefly communicate as necessary (like to clarify their lack of response), and then stop engaging them, at least for a while.
 Remember, you are the prize, so you’re not going to enable a flake.
-Freezing isn’t meant as a punishment, but rather a way to assertively set respectful boundaries, and focus your time and energy on other things at that moment besides the aggravating flake.
+This isn’t meant as a punishment, but rather a way to assertively set respectful boundaries, and focus your time and energy on other things besides the aggravating flake.

 Plus, study after study shows that humans consider scarcity as a sign of value.
 Neediness and availability are taken as signs of low value.
 So, by freezing contact, you’re potentially increasing your value by signalling your unavailability.

-So, if you’re sitting in the coffee shop and she’s late, and she texts “sorry something came up, let’s reschedule,” you can freeze contact by responding once with something very brief, like “OK” and then stopping contact, or by simply not responding at all.
+So, if you’re sitting in the coffee shop and she’s late, and she texts “sorry something came up and I can’t come” you can freeze contact by responding once with something very brief, like “OK” and then stopping contact, or by simply not responding at all.
 If you’re feeling particularly funny, you can send an image like the one below:

 The flake may become very confused.
 Why?
 You may be the first person who has stood up to her, and hasn’t begged for attention.
 And that’s good.
 But don’t respond for a while.
 Make her double or triple text you.
 Wait a few hours or days.
-There is no set time for you to freeze a flake out.
-It depends on the response.
+There is no set time for you to disengage a flake.
+Most won’t even try to engage you anyway, because their intention is to move on from you.

 If you feel like the flake is sorry, and seems to be working to show you respect (for example, by promising to meet soon, etc), you can unfreeze contact.